p2ppsr/locksmith/README.md

 ## Lock Flow
 ### Lock funds
 - User inputs satoshis, block duration, and message.
-- Transaction is created using walletClient.createAction().
+- Transaction is created using `walletClient.createAction()`.
-- Funds are locked in a smart contract and broadcast via SHIPBroadcaster.
+- Funds are locked in a smart contract and broadcast via `SHIPBroadcaster()`.

 ### Monitor locks
 - The frontend polls the overlay every 10 seconds.
 - Active locks are displayed with their remaining blocks.

 ### Unlock funds
-- When the lock expires, the app automatically constructs and broadcasts a redeeming transaction using the original contract and signature.
+- When the lock expires, the app automatically constructs and broadcasts a redeeming transaction using the `walletClient.createAction()` and the original contract and signature.

 ## Overlay
 - Two overlay components handle indexing and filtering: